syncfusion-content/wpf-docs/wpf/CurrencyTextBox/Layout-and-Behavior-Related-Features.md

 The Foreground of the CurrencyTextBox can be customized based on the Value property.
 When zero is assigned as a value to the Value property, then automatically the ZeroColor is set to the Foreground property.

-> Note: The ZeroColor in the CurrencyTextBox can be enabled by setting the ApplyZeroColor property to true.
+N> The ZeroColor in the CurrencyTextBox can be enabled by setting the ApplyZeroColor property to true.